edgedb/edgedb/docs/guides/tutorials/chatgpt_bot.rst

 .. code-block:: bash

-  $ egdedb ui
+  $ edgedb ui

-Switch to the Data Explorer, and you should see that the database has been updated with the embeddings and other relevant data.
+Open your "edgedb" database and switch to the Data Explorer tab.
+You should see that the database has been updated with the embeddings and other relevant data.

 Answering user questions